vacu9708/Signal-processing/Fourier transform/README.md

 ![image](https://user-images.githubusercontent.com/67142421/155689010-f04e9a51-ccba-4951-81d2-6346de16f5fc.png)

-## Fourier Transform and Inverse Fourier Transform
+## The derived result : Fourier Transform and Inverse Fourier Transform
 ![image](https://user-images.githubusercontent.com/67142421/158805992-cf16d1f5-26db-4bb8-9379-aabcd485be32.png)<br>

 > Expression (1) can be expressed back as an integral from the Riemann sum.<br>